 Do you have to press tofu?

 “If you are trying to have a delicious, flavorful tofu, I would highly recommend pressing your tofu before you marinate it,” explains Montelbano.
 “This will remove the water and allow you to replace it with flavor.
-Tofu isn't as absorbent before you press it because it's waterlogged, so once you remove that excess moisture, it becomes like a dry sponge ready to soak up additional liquid.”
+Tofu isn't as absorbent before you press it, because it's waterlogged, so once you remove that excess moisture, it becomes like a dry sponge ready to soak up additional liquid.”

 How do you store tofu after pressing?

-Montelbano says pre-pressed tofu can be stored in an airtight container for a few hours if need be.
-“However, in my opinion, it is best to get it into a marinade right away because it will need to remain in the marinade for at least 30 to 60 minutes,” she says.
+Montelbano says that pre-pressed tofu can be stored in an airtight container for a few hours if need be.
+“However, in my opinion, it is best to get it into a marinade right away, because it will need to remain in the marinade for at least 30 to 60 minutes,” she says.

 Do you have to press every type of tofu?